RobertKunte/AI_Turbine_RUL_Monitor_CMAPSS/README.md

     LinkedIn: https://www.linkedin.com/in/robertkunte/

-    License: MIT License
+    License: MIT

-If you’re working on turbomachinery, PHM, or physics-informed ML and want to exchange ideas, feel free to reach out!
+If you are working on turbomachinery, PHM or physics-informed ML and would like to exchange ideas, feel free to reach out!